yussypu/gavel/docs/lessons-learned.md

 grow the live order set roughly linearly, and the reprice and book passes cost grows with it, so those presets dominate wall clock unpredictably.
-The fix was to measure each preset's throughput, then size event counts per preset and split the soak into a dense check-every-event tier, a check-every-thousand tier, and a bulk tier.
+The fix was to measure each preset's throughput, then size event counts per preset and split the soak into a dense check every event tier, a check every thousand tier, and a bulk tier.
 Picking a bounded size that completes and reporting the real event count is more honest than claiming a billion events that never finished.